DeanKelly751/MCD-Pipeline-/README.md

 *CodecoApp*.
 * _Cluster admin_ - TBD

+On deployment, a 3 node kind cluster will be configured and set up.
+We will then use ACM to install the other 4 project components; SWM, MDM, PDLC & NetMA Our post_deploy.sh script will then configure the cluster to suit the needs of not only ACM, but of all CODECO components

 ## Getting Started
-You’ll need a Kubernetes cluster to run against.
+You’ll need a Kind installed on your machine.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

 ### Running on the cluster